Thermaxx Offers Cutting Edge Insulation for LNG Valves

 Due to the growing importance of LNG, and Thermaxx’s over 25 years of expertise in valve insulation and specialty removable insulation, Thermaxx has developed a cutting-edge cryogenic valve insulation jacket solution for the LNG industry.

 Thermaxx uses a combination of cryogenic insulation, PTFE-coated fiberglass cover material, and Kevlar thread to manufacture the LNG cryogenic insulation jackets.
-The cryogenic insulation material is lightweight nanoporous aerogel, engineered for flexibility, hydrophobicity, and a minimum use temperature of under -450° F.
+Thermaxx uses Cryogel® Z as the insulation material for its lightweight nanoporous aerogel, engineered for flexibility, hydrophobicity, and allows for jackets to be used at an operational temperature as low as -290°F.

 For more information on Thermaxx’s LNG valve insulation, please visit https://www.thermaxxjackets.com/products/cryogenic-lng-insulation-jackets-2/ or contact us!